harness/developer-hub/release-notes/self-managed-enterprise-edition.md

   The issue is now fixed, and the dialog shows user-friendly messages.

-- The menu for selecting the page size on the account-level Audit Trail page shows the text `Select` by default instead of showing one of the built-in size options of 10, 20, 50, and 100.
-Additionally, the page displays 25 items by default instead of using one of the built-in size options.
+- The menu for selecting the page size on the account-level Audit Trail page showed the text `Select` by default instead of showing one of the built-in size options of 10, 20, 50, and 100.
+Additionally, the page displayed 25 items by default instead of using one of the built-in size options.
 (PL-40144)

   This issue has been resolved.